cwhitehouse/vivere.docs/src/getting-started/introduction.md

 ## Breaking It Down

-Now that we've built a few examples, we can take a closer look at all the parts of a vivere application.
+Now that we've built a few examples, we can take a closer look at all the parts of a Vivere application.